-- 1. inadequate academic progress, including but not limited to earning in any required courses or rotations a grade less than C (2.0) or a grade of NCr (0), - 2. a semester GPA of less than 2.0, - 3. a pattern of unexcused absences from scheduled learning activities, or - 4. deficient ethical, professional, or personal conduct as defined in the University Catalog.
+- 1. inadequate academic progress, including but not limited to earning in any required courses or rotations a grade less than C (2.0) or a grade of NCR (0), - 2. a semester GPA of less than 2.0, - 3. a pattern of unexcused absences from scheduled learning activities, or - 4. deficient ethical, professional, or personal conduct as defined in the University Catalog.

-First-, second- and third-year students who are on probation must meet with their faculty advisor to monitor progress at least once a month.
-Fourth-year students who are on probation must contact their faculty advisor once a month.
-It is the student's responsibility to contact the faculty advisor to arrange these meetings or contacts.
-Students on academic probation must bring their cumulative GPA to greater than a C (2.0) average and/or satisfactorily remediate failed courses within two semesters of the imposition of academic probation, after which they will be removed from probation.
+First-, second- and third-year students who are on probation must meet with their faculty mentor to monitor progress at least once a month.
+Fourth-year students who are on probation must contact their faculty mentor once a month.
+It is the student's responsibility to contact the faculty mentor to arrange these meetings or contacts.
+Students on academic probation must bring their cumulative GPA to greater than a C (2.0) average and/or satisfactorily remediate deficient coursework within two semesters of the imposition of academic probation, after which they may be removed from probation.
 If they do not meet these goals, they will be dismissed from the veterinary medicine curriculum.
 Students on academic probation are not permitted to hold leadership positions in co-curricular activities associated with the University and/or with professional associations.

 The educational objectives that underlie remedial teaching and evaluation are the same as the educational objectives that underlie regular courses in the curriculum.
-The academic progress of students who fail a course, including a clinical rotation, or who fail to attain a semester GPA of 2.0 or greater for any semester, will be reviewed by the Admissions and Scholastic Standing Committee.
-Where deemed appropriate, this Committee, after consultation with the course instructor and relevant Associate Dean, may recommend one or more of the following remedial strategies:
+The academic progress of students who fail to meet the standards of a course, or who fail to attain a semester GPA of 2.0 or greater for any semester, will be reviewed by the Admissions and Scholastic Standing Committee.
+Where deemed appropriate, this Committee, after consultation with the course leader and Phase Director or Associate Dean, may recommend one or more of the following remedial strategies:

-- 1. The taking, and passing, of a comprehensive examination. - 2.
-Completion of special projects or studies in the deficient area(s). - 3.
+1. The taking, and passing, of a comprehensive examination.

+- 2. Completion of special projects or studies in the deficient area(s). - 3.
 Repeating of the course or clinical rotation. - 4.
 Repeating of the academic year.

-The grade(s) achieved in remediation will be the grade(s) recorded on the student's transcript, except that the highest grade a student may earn by options 1 or 2 (above) is a "C".
+The grade(s) achieved in remediation of a course grade of "D," "U," or "NCR" will be the grade(s) recorded on the student's transcript, except that the highest grade a student may earn by options 1 or 2 (above) is a "C".
 The grade achieved by remediation will be recorded on the transcript with a notation identifying the original grade.
 Grades earned during remediation of a course or clinical rotation will be reviewed critically by the Admissions and Scholastic Standing Committee.